cropgeeks/GummyWorms/README.md

 ## Import your data

-This tutorial will show you how to preprocess you nematode amplicon data for use iwth Gummyworms a functional feeding guild database that works with Qiime2 outputs.
+This tutorial will show you how to preprocess you nematode amplicon data for use with Gummyworms a functional feeding guild database that works with QIIME2 outputs.

 First you will need to import your data, to do this you will need to make a manifest as a tsv that looks like this: